-We often run workshops around branding, marketing and business design, with our next Business Builders Workshop Wednesday the 30th of September and a six week after school program beginning in Term Four.
-It is in these workshops we get asked by eager entrepreneurial students (and occasionally teachers) about the first steps they should take to get their idea off the ground.
+We often run workshops around branding, marketing, and business design, and our Young Entrepreneurs Hub has been designed to help our students bring their business ideas to life as they build, launch and grow their own small businesses.
+It is in the hub we get asked by eager entrepreneurial students (and occasionally teachers) about the first steps they should take to get their idea off the ground.
 Now opinions will vary from person to person, but based on our experiences bootstrapping our business and helping countless others start their businesses, this is what we’ve found works well.
 This is by no means the only way to do it, but here are some tips to consider:

 First off, you need to figure out your MVP (Minimum Viable Product).
 This is the most basic thing that you can sell to start making some money.
 When you’re starting a business for the first time, it’s important to start getting money coming in the door early, this will help you fund further advancements and no matter what you are doing, it will be teaching you important skills that will come in handy when you start looking at the full product.